AWS SES Setup Guide

 - Ensure you’re out of sandbox mode (or sending to verified addresses)

-- Verify the region matches your SES configuration
+ses:SendEmail - Verify the region matches your verified identity

 Rate Limits

-SES has sending limits.
+SES has sending limits that start low (200/day in sandbox).
 Monitor your quota in the SES dashboard and request increases as needed.